 Navid Kazem co-founded Arieca after him completing his PhD in computational mechanics at Carnegie Mellon, where he developed the core technology behind Liquid Metal Embedded Elastomers (LMEE).
-He is a former Swartz Center for Entrepreneurship Fellow at Tepper School of Business, with multiple high-impact publications patents.
+He is a former Swartz Center for Entrepreneurship Fellow at Tepper School of Business, with multiple high-impact publications and patents.
 His background combines a deep technical expertise with the capacity to convert cutting-edge scientific advancement into commercial technology.
 Navid leads Product development of LMEEs, commercial strategic partnerships, as well as fund raising.
-As a huge soccer (former CMU Men’s club soccer player and President with record breaking goal-scoring) and Manchester United fan, he takes lessons from the importance of passion and persistence in everyday life just like in sports.
+As a huge soccer (current coach and former player & President of CMU Men’s club soccer team with record breaking goal-scoring) and Manchester United fan, he takes lessons from the importance of passion and persistence in everyday life just like in sports.

 Carmel Majidi is the Clarence H. Adamson Associate Professor of Mechanical Engineering at Carnegie Mellon University where he leads the Soft Machines Lab, a research group dedicated to the development of novel soft multifunctional materials for applications in wearable computing and robotics.
 Carmel is credited with the invention of the “Thubber” and regarded as a leading innovator in the development of soft, functional materials.
 In addition to Arieca, his lab at Carnegie Mellon University has created two other companies that bring cutting-edge innovation to market and at Arieca, he is co-founder, CTO, and serves as Board Chairman.